Documents required by INPI-Brazil

 - Full Name and address of Applicant;

-- List of products or services related to the trademark;
+- List of goods or services related to the trademark;

-- Design (if any); In Brazil, it’s possible to protect nominative, name and design, figurative or three-dimensional trademarks.
+- Logo (if any); In Brazil, it’s possible to protect nominative, name and design, figurative or three-dimensional trademarks.

 - Official copy of priority document (if applicable) translated into Portuguese.